IreneRSun/CatInTheCity/README.md

 # CatInTheCity
- An interactive weather and trend reporting webpage
+ An interactive weather reporting webpage where u can watch the weather on your screen